superpanic/SuperCapsLock/README.md

 * Settings: Inverted (when working in low light)
 * Settings: Light keyboard when SHIFT  is down.
 * Settings: Adjust brightness.

+## References
+* Tutorial on how to implement launch at login: https://theswiftdev.com/2015/09/17/first-os-x-tutorial-how-to-launch-an-os-x-app-at-login/